 As we did last year, we are pleased to furnish proxy materials to our shareholders over the internet.
-Instead of mailing printed copies to each shareholder, we are mailing a Notice Regarding Internet Availability which contains instructions on how to access your proxy materials, how each shareholder can receive a paper copy of proxy materials, including this Proxy Statement, our annual report on Form 10-K for the fiscal year ended May 31, 2014 and a form of proxy card, and how to access your proxy grocess will expedite shareholders' receipt of proxy materials and lower the costs and reduce the environmental impact of our Annual Meeting.
+Instead of mailing printed copies to each shareholder, we are mailing a Notice Regarding Internet Availability which contains instructions on how to access your proxy materials, how each shareholder can receive a paper copy of proxy materials, including this Proxy Statement, our annual report on Form 10-K for the fiscal year ended May 31, 2014 and a form of proxy card, and how to access your proxy card to vote through the internet or by telephone.
+We believe that this e-proxy process will expedite shareholders' receipt of proxy materials and lower the costs and reduce the environmental impact of our Annual Meeting.